laser-d/laser-d-docs/src/laser-d.rst

 Scope
 -----
-For each different entity that an identifier designates, the identifier is visible (i.e., can be used) only within a region of program text called its scope.
+An identifier is visible (i.e., can be used) only within a region of program text called its scope.
 There are following kinds of scopes: global, module, struct or union type, template type, function, block.

 Different entities designated by the same identifier either have different scopes, or the identifiers must be in an overload set.